i-awan/helm-charts/kafka-2.5dc/README.md

   comparable single "cluster ID" and Kafka has no awareness Kubernetes exists.

-**Bootstrap sequence** (this is *why* region-a always goes first):
-1. Install region-a with `cluster.clusterID: ""` — CFK/KRaft generates one
-2. Fetch it: `kubectl get kraftcontroller <name> -n confluent -o jsonpath='{.status.clusterID}'`
-3. Paste that value into region-b's and the 0.5DC's values files before installing them — they join the *existing* cluster identity rather than generating their own

 Separately, every controller/broker also needs its own unique **node ID** (`controllerIdOffset` / `brokerIdOffset`) — the opposite requirement from `clusterID`: this must be *different* everywhere, never shared, and critically must never overlap between controllers and brokers even within the same region (CFK enforces a hard minimum of 100 on controller offsets specifically, to keep the ranges apart).
 See the offset table in `values.yaml`.

 ## TLS / mTLS